abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 ## User Guide

-The user needs to download the entire code package to run the program.
+To establish the runtime environment for this framework, follow these steps:

+1. Begin by downloading and unzipping the complete code package.
-1. Prepare a simulation file.
-The user needs to define the components needed first.
-Then draw a feed stream in the flowchart screen and enter the name of that stream in main.m (feedstream).
+2. Create a new Aspen Plus simulation file.
+Define components according to preferences or use provided case files.
+Add a feed stream in the flowchart and input its name into the variable 'feedstream' in 'main.m' for integration.
-2. Create a new item in the property set of Aspen Plus, named PS-1, to analyze the mixture's vaporization heat (DHVLMX) in kJ/kmol.
+3. In Aspen Plus, establish a 'PS-1' property set item to analyze mixture vaporization heat (DHVLMX) in kJ/kmol.
-3. Place this file in /simulation file/baseFile and enter the name of the file into main.m (basefile).
+4. Put the mentioned file in '/simulation file/baseFile' directory.
+Input its name into the variable 'basefile' in 'main.m'.
+5. Modify 'name2struct.m' by adding a case for the new file's name.
+Create a 'material' structure as outlined in the 'name2struct.m' section for defining the product subset.
+6. Execute the 'main.m' script. :tada:

 ### main.m